Wedding Photography Marketing Tips: How to Use Your Portfolio to Reach Your Wedding Clients

-Portfolios are great for business owners that get tongue tied or have a hard time selling themselves.
-Let your work speak for you.
-Here are a few tips to maximize your portfolios sales effect:
+Your wedding photography portfolio is an important marketing asset in your photography business, especially for photographers that get tongue tied or have a hard time selling themselves.
+You can simply let your work speak for you.
+Here are a few tips to maximize your online photography portfolios sales effect:

 Keep them industry specific.
 If you’re targeting a wedding client, don’t include senior photos, 16th birthday parties, or corporate events in your wedding portfolio.

 Reflect your target audience.
 Your portfolio should be reflective of exactly what type of weddings you would like to execute.
 Are they DIY brides?
 Or are they extravagant ballroom brides?
 Brides with unlimited budgets are looking for designer wedding gowns, elaborate table settings, perfect lighting, and top shelf cocktails.
 While brides on a budget look for unique ways to maximize their resources.
 Create your portfolio to reflect the mid and top tier pricing structure so your potential clients can see themselves in your preferred option.